MICO-dk/MICO-CPT-Employees/readme.md

 # MICO Custom Post Type: Employees
-This is a very simple plugin, with the only purpose of adding a translation ready post type names "employees" to wordpress.
+This is a very simple plugin, with the only purpose of adding a translation ready post type named "employees" to wordpress.
 We tend to need this post type on every other side we make at MICO, and this makes that process faster.
 Post types should always be registered in plugins anyway.